Brian “Sting” Nettle (1957/58 – 1991/92)

 • 14 centuries in all, the most in club history

 “Sting” played an extraordinary 20 seasons in Association matches with a best effort of 5/32 in winning the Meyer Shield in 1974 against the Hills Cricket Association.
-Brian was Club Captain for three seasons and served on the committee regularly.
-He is a former Club President and Secretary/Treasurer and was awarded Life Membership in 1988.
+Brian was Club Captain for four (4) seasons and served on the committee regularly, including a four (4) season stint as Club President from 1975/76 to 1978/79.
+He was awarded Life Membership in 1988.

 FOOTNOTE: Ian Slade (A Mt Barker cricketer who played for Wistow from 1965 to 1968) was selected in the Combined SACA Country Carnival XI in 1967 and 1968 and captained the team against a City XI.